The Endless (film): Plot

-Justin and Aaron go fishing.
-When Justin sees the buoy from the photograph, he dives into the water.
-He returns with a toolbox and says that something else is under the water.
-When they open the toolbox, they find a tape.
-Freaked out by the strange events and ostentatious clues, Justin insists they leave immediately.
+On a fishing trip with Aaron, Justin sees the buoy from the photograph and dives under it.
+He returns with a toolbox containing a tape and says something else is under the water.
+Disturbed by the strange events and hints of their meaning, Justin insists they leave immediately.
 At the camp, Hal and Justin get into an argument after Hal plays the tape, which is a recording of Justin and Aaron misrepresenting Camp Arcadia to outsiders.
 Justin calls Hal a cult leader, and Hal says Justin made up lurid stories to tell the press about Camp Arcadia.
 Outraged that Justin was misleading him, too, Aaron refuses to leave.
 Justin's car does not start, and he leaves to find help.

-Justin encounters several people stuck in time loops, most of whom repeatedly experience their own violent deaths for the amusement of the entity.
-They explain that the entity has trapped them and that he will also become trapped once the third moon rises.
-Justin finds Aaron, who has come looking for him.
-Justin explains their danger, but Aaron still wants to stay behind, as he cannot stand returning to his old life.
-Aaron reasons that experiencing death at the hands of the entity, which is considered a sacred ritual by the cult, would be better than menial jobs and not having friends.
-When Justin admits he was wrong to force Aaron into this lifestyle, Aaron becomes hopeful that their life can improve and agrees to leave.
+Justin encounters several people stuck in time loops, most of whom repeatedly experience violent deaths for the entity's amusement.
+They explain that Justin will also become trapped once the third moon rises.
+Justin finds Aaron, and on their way back to the camp, the brothers pass various monoliths and structures depicting the entity as interpreted by different cultures.
+Despite Justin's explanations, Aaron still prefers staying to returning to his old life.
+He reasons that in camp Arcadia he can live forever with people who care about him.
+Although each time loop culminates with death at the hands of the entity (considered a sacred ritual by the cult) he says that is still better than a dreary life of menial jobs and no friends.
+When Justin admits he was wrong to force Aaron into always following his lead, Aaron becomes hopeful that their relationship can improve and agrees to leave after all.
 The brothers barely escape as the entity appears to destroy the camp.
-The brothers are seen driving away while the members of the cult seem despondent that they have left.
+The brothers drive away while the loop resets, and the reborn members of the cult seem wistful about their departure.